-5.4.1.1 Internal combustion engines, electrical motors, generators and other rotating machines whose failure would not result in loss of control of the load, (refer Section 1, 1.5), are to be designed, constructed and equipped in accordance with good marine practice and are to comply with the design requirements of the crane for items such as operating temperature, duty cycle, and angle of inclination, as specified in the crane capacity rating charts or designer's specification.
+5.4.1.1 Internal combustion engines, electrical motors, generators and other rotating machines whose failure would not result in loss of control of the load, (refer Section 1, 1.5), are to be designed, constructed and equipped in accordance with good marine practice and are to comply with the design requirements of the lifting appliance for items such as operating temperature, duty cycle, and angle of inclination, as specified in the lifting appliance capacity rating charts or designer's specification.

-Such equipment need not be surveyed at the manufacturer's works, but will be accepted based on manufacturer's certificate, verification of the nameplate data and satisfactory performance testing witnessed by the Surveyor after installation on the crane.
+Such equipment need not be surveyed at the manufacturer's works, but will be accepted based on manufacturer's certificate, verification of the nameplate data and satisfactory performance testing witnessed by the Surveyor after installation on the lifting appliance.